Tom Steyer: Global warming and renewable energy

 In 2008, Steyer and Taylor gave $41 million to create the TomKat Center for Sustainable Energy at Stanford University.
 Part of the Precourt Institute of Energy, it is focused on the development of affordable renewable energy technologies, and promotion of public policies to make renewable energy more accessible.
 Projects included the creation of lighter, less toxic, and more durable batteries, and an analysis of the then-current power grids capacities to support future renewable energy technologies.

 In October 2013, Steyer launched a bipartisan initiative to combat climate change along with then-New York City mayor Michael Bloomberg and former Treasury Secretary Henry Paulson.
 The initiative, called the Risky Business Project, focuses on quantifying and publicizing the economic risks of climate change in the United States.
 Bloomberg, Paulson, and Steyer serve as co-chairs.
 The Project has published three reports—a National Report in June 2014, a Midwest Report in January 2015, and a California Report in April 2015.

 In 2015, Steyer signed on to the Bill Gates Breakthrough Energy Coalition.
 The goal of the coalition is to jumpstart the demand and availability of green energy sources.

 Healthcare

 Steyer opposes Medicare for All but supports expanding coverage.

 Gun control

 Regarding gun control, Steyer supports a ban on assault weapons and universal background checks.

 Campaign finance

 Asked in a November 2014 interview why he invests his money into elections rather than philanthropic organizations, Steyer stated that the price of inaction is too high not to take a direct role.
 He has said that he opposes Citizens United v.
-FEC, the 2010 Supreme Court decision allowing unlimited corporate donations to super PACs, but since climate change is urgent he will take necessary actions to provide funding nonetheless.
+FEC, the 2010 Supreme Court decision allowing unlimited corporate donations to super PACs.